khouloudRb/movies-mern/README.md

 If you are interested in contributing to this project, please feel free to make a PR or email me directly at mairagarcia.codes@gmail.com

 ## Next Steps
-This is a very basic MERN application that taught me many important concepts, such as passing props in React, using `<onClick()>` listeners to retrieve data from the OMDB API and post it to the database, and how to use a *new* CSS framework.
+This is a very basic MERN application that taught me many important concepts, such as passing props in React, using `onClick()` listeners to retrieve data from the OMDB API and post it to the database, and how to use a *new* CSS framework.

 I do plan to continue working on it - I am looking to add more movie details and styling to it.
 I also realize that certain movies have same names, but only the most popular movie of that certain name appears on the result box.
 Thus, I am intrigued on doing further analyzing of my code so that user may have the ability to find a certain movie they like and add it to their "Saved Movies" list, rather than succumb to the current only option from the API.
+Lastly, as I know testing is very important in the coding world, I am looking forward to learning about different testing frameworks, such as Jest and apply it to this project.